 Not to be confused with Malaysia's Hari Merdeka on August 31, Indonesia's Independence Day is a completely separate, unrelated holiday on August 17.

-Each village and neighborhood sets up small stages and holds their own outdoor music, games, and eating contests.
+Then everyone cuts loose.
+Each village and neighborhood sets up small stages and holds their own outdoor music, games, races, and eating contests (often krupuk, the ubiquitous shrimp cracker seen throughout Indonesia).
 A festive atmosphere permeates the air.
+Later, determined boys and men will entertain everyone with their best attempts during panjat pinang, a traditional — and messy — game of skill and teamwork.

 The Indonesian Proclamation of Independence

-Unlike the American Declaration of Independence which consisted of over 1,000 words and contained 56 signatures, the 45-word (in English) Indonesian proclamation was literally drafted the night before and contained only two signatures chosen to represent the future nation: Sukarno's — the new president — and Mohammad Hatta's — the new vice president.
+Unlike the American Declaration of Independence which consisted of over 1,000 words and contained 56 signatures, the 45-word (when translated to English) Indonesian proclamation was literally drafted the night before and contained only two signatures chosen to represent the future nation: Sukarno's — the new president — and Mohammad Hatta's — the new vice president.

 The actual text of the proclamation is short and to the point: